Xenii1642/Xii-Boy-Ultra/README.md

 If you just want to order them, you can use the [Gerber files](https://github.com/Xenii1642/Xii-Boy-Ultra/tree/main/PCB/Gerbers).
 Multiple manufacters work, My preference is [JLCPCB](https://jlcpcb.com/)
 You can also make edits using the [Kicad 9 files](https://github.com/Xenii1642/Xii-Boy-Ultra/tree/main/PCB/KiCad%209%20Files).

-For the components, everything is listed in the [PCB BOM File].
+For the components, everything is listed in the [PCB BOM File](https://github.com/Xenii1642/Xii-Boy-Ultra/blob/main/PCB%20BOM.pdf).
 For the moment, there are only the Digikey links, I haven't found all the parts on Mouser yet.

 Ordering PCB is a pretty important step, and you shoudl really put the correct settings while ordering, otherwire you could run into issues.
 For exemple, even though ENIG cover is more epxnsive, it's absolutly nessessary for the Controller PCB.
 Otherwise, the buttons won't respond well, and might not work anymore after 3 months.